bikkimahato/advanced-javascript-interview-questions/README.md

 # Advanced JavaScript Interview Questions and Answers
 My Advanced JavaScript Interview Prep : A personal repository of JavaScript interview questions and solutions to help you solidify my understanding of advanced concepts.
+This repository is a comprehensive collection of challenging JavaScript interview questions designed to help you prepare for technical interviews and enhance your understanding of advanced JavaScript concepts.

 <link rel="stylesheet" href="style.css">

+## Introduction

+JavaScript is a versatile and powerful programming language that is essential for web development.
+Mastering advanced JavaScript concepts is crucial for building complex applications and acing technical interviews.
+This repository is dedicated to providing a curated list of advanced JavaScript questions to help you achieve that.

+## Why Advanced JavaScript?

+- **In-Depth Knowledge**: Understanding advanced concepts allows you to write more efficient and maintainable code.
+- **Interview Preparation**: Many technical interviews focus on advanced JavaScript topics to assess a candidate's proficiency.
+- **Career Growth**: Advanced skills in JavaScript open up opportunities for senior and specialized roles in web development.

+## Contributing

+We welcome contributions from the community!
+If you have a question that you think should be included, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your question.
+3. Add your question in the appropriate category folder.
+4. Submit a pull request with a detailed description of your changes.

+---

+Happy coding!
+If you find this repository helpful, please give it a star ⭐ and share it with others.

 ---